BrianLusina/PythonSnips/algorithms/heap/kclosestelements/README.md

 # Find K Closest Elements

 Given a sorted array nums, a target value target, and an integer k, find the k closest elements to target in the array, where "closest" is the absolute difference between each element and target.
-Return these elements in array, sorted in ascending order.
+Return these elements in an array, sorted in ascending order.

 ## Examples